azagniotov/pielicious/README.md

 Raphaël Donut Pie Chart library
 =========

-Based on Raphaël JS by Dmitry Baranovskiy (http://raphaeljs.com)
+Based on Raphaël JS (cross-browser JavaScript library that draws scalable vector graphics) by Dmitry Baranovskiy (http://raphaeljs.com).

 How to Use
 ==========